 - 1. Support and improve links with new and existing rural businesses through sympathetic small scale development, particularly that which can reduce out-commuting. - 2.
 Support and improve links with new and existing tourism facilities which in turn will support the use of other facilities within the village. - 3.
 Ensure new development is viable in order to ensure prompt delivery in line with the needs of the community. - 4.
 Ensure that adequate infrastructure is provided alongside new development to ensure access, services and quality of life is maintained for both new and existing residents. - 5.
-Ensure new development promotes safe access for pedestrians and vehicles and is able to support opportunities for utilising public transport.
+Ensure new development promotes safe access for pedestrians and vehicles and is able to support opportunities for utilising public transport. - 6.
+Ensure new development is sustainable and would help mitigate the effect of climate change and ecological issues.

-4.4.2Economic Sustainability
+4.4.2 Economic Sustainability

 - 4.4.2.1 The Parish contains a range of businesses which contribute to the local fabric of the village and the wider rural economy.
 This includes a number of tourism related businesses such as the larger Crowhurst Holiday Park to the north east of the Parish, Brakes Coppice Camping site and holiday cottages through to other businesses such as those in agriculture and land based industries and the Plough Inn Public House, which is registered as an Asset of Community Value.
 Due to the rural location of the Parish, it is important the plan recognises the value of this to the local economy including employment and indirect benefits such as spending in the village, especially as most residents are reliant on out-commuting for work.
 It is also understood that a number of people work from home and so the policy should also support such live work principles to reduce outcommuting and congestion which would accord with Policy EC4 of the Rother Core Strategy. - 4.4.2.2 The NPPF supports new development for economic purposes in rural areas through the conversion of existing buildings and well-designed new buildings and the policy would enable such growth subject to consideration of relevant factors such as landscape, amenity and access.
-The success of tourism facilities within the Parish also provides an opportunity to encourage more visitors to Crowhurst and support its community assets and achieve an understanding of the special qualities and history of the village.
-This support for sustainable growth could also, in time, provide new employment for residents and reduce reliance on outcommuting for work purposes.
+Any such development should also consider energy efficiency improvements, use of renewables and biodiversity improvements in order to be sustainable and to mitigate the effects of the climate and ecological emergency.
+The success of tourism facilities which do not reduce the number of residential properties within the Parish, also provides an opportunity to encourage more visitors to Crowhurst and support its community assets and achieve an understanding of the special qualities and history of the village.
+This support for sustainable growth could also, in time, provide new employment for residents and reduce reliance on out-commuting for work purposes.